mongodb-labs/migration-verifier/architecture/mismatches_rechecks.md

 From this it creates recheck tasks, each of which contains a list of IDs of documents to recheck.

-Each recheck task records, for each document ID, the first-mismatch time or the change event cluster times.
-(Only the latest timestamps for either cluster are stored.)
+Each recheck task records each document ID’s, the first-mismatch time.
+It also stores the latest source & destination change timestamps seen among the rechecks.

 Of particular note: the same document can have rechecks enqueued from both a mismatch _and_ change events.
 When this happens, MV “resets” the